 Like birds–tourists are migrating to Cozumel to flee the advancement of sargassum because the seaweed has not invaded the beaches of this island and the water is still crystal clear.
 Because of the sargassum invasion in Cancun, Riviera Maya, and Playa del Carmen, many travelers have opted to move to Cozumel instead of staying on the mainland of the Mexican Caribbean.
 What is causing the Sargassum to grow in such quantities?
 Experts believe it has a lot to do with the currents, global warming, wastewater and other pollution supplying nutrients for the algae to grow.
-Understand that there is a large amount of seaweed growing between the coast of Africa and Brazil, an area they have coined the Great Atlantic Sargassum Belt.
+Understand that there is a sizeable amount of seaweed growing between the coast of Africa and Brazil, an area they have coined the Great Atlantic Sargassum Belt.
 The seaweed moves from the Great Atlantic Sargassum Belt to Mexico and the Caribbean region by hitching a ride on currents.
-As it makes it way along these streams, the sargassum picks up more and more nutrients and continues to grow.
+As it makes its way along these streams, the sargassum picks up more and more nutrients and continues to grow.